 These guidelines are not an exhaustive manual covering all aspects of outpatient care.
 They are a summary of information covering points of information that we hope will help staff manage patients.
-The clinical information included is neither exhaustive not updated frequently hence, wherever possible, links to authoritative guidelines provided by specialist professional bodies have been used.
-However, there is no such a thing as 'standard' or 'average' transplant recipient.
+The clinical information included is neither exhaustive nor updated frequently hence, wherever possible, links to authoritative guidelines provided by specialist professional bodies have been used.
+However, there is no such thing as a ‘standard’ or ‘average’ transplant recipient.
 Guidelines are there to support, not replace, experienced and considered medical opinion.

 Suggested schedule for outpatient appointments

 - Three per week for first two weeks after discharge

 - Alternate weeks until week 12-16 (depending on graft function).